About Me

 Wild Blue Ventures – I invest my personal capital in founders and brands I know and trust when I believe my involvement can increase their chances of success.

-Consulting – This is how I invest time in entrepreneurs and situations where expertise is needed more than capital to create growth.
+Consulting – This is how I invest time in entrepreneurs and companies where expertise is needed more than capital to create growth.

 How I Got Here